 Grieving is a highly individual experience; there's no right or wrong way to grieve.
 How you grieve depends on many factors, including your personality and coping style, your life experience, your faith, and how significant the loss was to you.

 Inevitably, the grieving process takes time.
 Healing happens gradually; it can't be forced or hurried—and there is no “normal” timetable for grieving.
 Some people start to feel better in weeks or months.
 For others, the grieving process is measured in years.
 Whatever your grief experience, it's important to be patient with yourself and allow the process to naturally unfold.

-Myth: The pain will go away faster if you ignore it.
+The pain will go away faster if you ignore it

-Fact: There is no right or wrong time frame for grieving.
-How long it takes can differ from person to person.
+There is no specific time frame for grieving.
+How long it takes differs from person to person.

 In 1969, psychiatrist Elisabeth Kübler-Ross introduced what became known as the “five stages of grief.”
 These stages of grief were based on her studies of the feelings of patients facing terminal illness, but many people have generalized them to other types of negative life changes and losses, such as the death of a loved one or a break-up.

 Anger: “Why is this happening?
 Who is to blame?”